danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 Consider now three pipes one after another:

 ```
-# Gives us all the import in the current directory
+# Returns all included headers in the current directory
 pipeline { grep -R "#include .*"}

 # sort the output of grep, uniq needs its input sorted